Home » Blog » Yoga Travel » Ultimate Yoga Retreat Packing List: What to Wear (+ Outfits)

 • Eco-friendly toiletries (soap, shampoo, sunscreen, moisturizer, SPF lip balm, toothbrush and paste)

-• An inspiring, uplifting book (or your kindle)
+• An inspiring, uplifting book (or your Kindle)

 • Passport, credit/debit card, phone, camera (and all necessary chargers)